schoen/unicast-extensions/rfcs/draft-gilmore-taht-240space.md

 .# Abstract

-This memo reclassifies the address block 240.0.0.0/4 as unicast globally routable and reachable address space, in recognition that the vast majority of operating systems and devices deployed now treat it as such.
+This memo reclassifies the address block 240.0.0.0/4 as unicast globally rout-able and reachable address space, in recognition that the vast majority of operating systems and devices deployed now treat it as such.